 Someone who hates the cinema has decided to take a passive, enjoyable activity such as watching a movie and ruin it.

 You're a darkened theater, you know, watching fine cinematic art.
 It's a great new action-adventure picture featuring Christina Hendricks or Lizzy Caplan (this is my blog, so I get to pick the stars) when in the bottom of your field of view you notice a little glowing screen.
 Your suspension of disbelief has been shattered and you just missed the topless bank robbery scene.
-Be damned that person with their phone out in a movie theater!
-You look up on over the actual movie appears: "Moar Bewbs ;)."
+Be damned those with their phone out in a movie theater!
+As you look back at the screen you read "Moar Bewbs ;)" over the top of the getaway scene.
+Lame.

 According to Engadget, some brainchild in China has been experimenting with "bullet screens."
 Basically, it lets anyone post color commentary onto the actual movie screen while the film is playing.
 Because eveyone is funny and witty and should be heard.
 And the cost of ruining a movie for everyone in the joint: the equivalent of ten cents.
 Blasphemy!!!!!